-- A.1.4.43 Data from the epibenthic trawl surveys were also used to inform the benthic epifaunal biotope mapping.
-These data are available within an appendix on request.
-Cluster analysis was conducted on the standardised, fourth root transformed data (using SIMPER to test for whether the dissimilarities between groups were significant).
-Analyses were conducted on the trawl dataset with fish species excluded, due to the high abundance of fish species present in the trawls which, if included, would have obscured the benthic epifaunal data.
-The 3-D MDS is presented in Figure 4.14 (with biotopes as factors) while the corresponding dendrogram produced as part of the cluster analysis of the epibenthic trawl data is available on request.
-The cluster analysis identified ten significantly different clusters in the epibenthic trawl dataset, though following review of the SIMPER results together with the raw untransformed data, it was concluded that the communities of many clusters were sufficiently similar such that these sites could be combined, resulting in the identification of five epifaunal biotopes (descriptions based on Connor et al., 2004) and these are described in Table 4.4.
-The results of the cluster analyses groupings, together with the assigned biotopes, are presented in Appendix E. - 4.1.4.44 Figure 4.14 and the dendrogram (available on request) show that two biotopes that had been previously epibenthic data were recorded in the epibenthic beam trawls: ScupHyd and FluHyd.
-Approximately 88% of the trawls were assigned to the ScupHyd biotope which demonstrated good clustering to distinguish them from the other sites (turquoise square symbols; Figure 4.14).
-The remaining sites were assigned to higher level biotopes as it was not possible to assign a more specific biotope based on the species composition of the trawls.
-These biotopes were: SS.SCS.ICS (infralittoral coarse sediment) biotope (hereafter referred to as CMx); and the SS.SSa.CMuSa (circalittoral muddy sediment) biotope (hereafter referred to as CMuSa). - 4.1.4.45 Figure 4.15 shows the location of the epibenthic trawl locations and the epifaunal biotopes assigned based on the trawl data.
-The majority of the trawl sites within the Hornsea Three benthic ecology study area were described as the ScupHyd biotope (Table 4.4) and this biotope was recorded throughout both sandy and muddy sand sediments and coarser sediments within these areas.
-The communities were characterised by mobile epifaunal species typical of sand substrates such as echinoderms A. rubens and A. irregularis but also conspicuous colonies of scour tolerant hydroids including H. falcata, bryozoans such as F. foliacea and crabs on cobbles and pebbles.
-This confirms the findings of the infaunal grab data and the DDV analysis, and suggests that the majority of the sediment across the Hornsea Three benthic ecology study area is gravelly sand and sandy gravel with occasional pebbles and cobble which, where present, provided substrate for the attachment of sessile epifauna.
+- 4.1.4.50 Data from the epibenthic trawl surveys were also used to inform the benthic epifaunal biotope mapping.
+The 3-D MDS is presented in Figure 4.15 (with biotopes as factors).
+The cluster analysis identified 17 significantly different clusters in the epibenthic trawl dataset, though following review of the SIMPER results together with the raw untransformed data, it was concluded that the communities of many clusters were sufficiently similar such that these sites could be combined, resulting in the identification of seven epifaunal biotopes (descriptions based on Connor et al., 2004) and these are described in Table 4.4. - 4.1.4.51 Figure 4.15 shows that two biotopes that had been present in the epibenthic data above were recorded in the epibenthic beam trawls: ScupHyd and FluHyd.
+Approximately 84% of the trawls were assigned to the ScupHyd biotope which demonstrated good clustering to distinguish them from the other sites (turquoise square symbols; Figure 4.15).
+Except for two trawl samples determined to represent the FluHyd biotope, the remaining sites were assigned to higher level biotopes as it was not possible to assign a more specific biotope based on the species composition of the trawls.
+These biotopes were: SS.SCS.ICS (infralittoral coarse sediment) biotope (hereafter referred to as ICS), SS.SMx.CMx (circalittoral mixed sediment) biotope (hereafter referred to as CMx); the SS.SSa.CMuSa (circalittoral muddy sediment) biotope (hereafter referred to as CMuSa); the CR.HCR.XFa (mixed faunal turf communities) biotope (hereafter referred to as XFa); and the broader SS.SMx (sublittoral mixed sediment) biotope (hereafter referred to as SMx). - 4.1.4.52 Figure 4.16 shows the location of the epibenthic trawl locations and the epifaunal biotopes assigned based on the trawl data.
+Most of the trawl sites within the Hornsea Three benthic ecology study area were described as the ScupHyd biotope (Table 4.4) and this biotope was recorded in both sandy and muddy sand sediments and coarser sediments within these areas.
+The communities of this biotope were characterised by mobile epifaunal species typical of sand substrates such as echinoderms A. rubens and A. irregularis but also conspicuous colonies of scour tolerant hydroids including H. falcata, bryozoans such as F. foliacea and crabs on cobbles and pebbles.
+This confirms the findings of the infaunal grab data and the DDV analysis, and suggests that much of the sediment across the Hornsea Three benthic ecology study area is gravelly sand and sandy gravel with occasional pebbles and cobble which, where present, provided substrate for the attachment of sessile epifauna. - 4.1.4.53 Although fish were removed from the epibenthic trawl data prior to analysis (see paragraph 2.6.2.11), the raw data did show that the trawl sites within the ScupHyd biotope supported significant populations of flatfish typically associated with sandy sediments, including solenette Buglossidium luteum, dab Limanda limanda, plaice Pleuronectes platessa and also sandeels Ammodytes spp.
+Sandeels (both lesser and greater) were generally recorded at the highest abundances along the west and southwestern boundary of the Hornsea Three array area and also in the central part of the former Hornsea Zone.
+These areas coincide with the sandy areas of the Hornsea Three fish and shellfish study area.
+The fish assemblage of the Hornsea Three benthic ecology study area is fully assessed in volume 5 annex 3.1: Fish and Shellfish Technical Report.

-Figure 4.14: 3-D MDS plot of epibenthic beam trawl data for the Hornsea Three benthic ecology study area.
+Figure 4.15: 3-D MDS plot of epibenthic beam trawl data for the Hornsea Three benthic ecology study area.